brianglass/anastasis/files/weekday_vespers4.md

 **Cross-Theotokion.**

 When I see your side pierced by a lance, my Son, I am wounded by the fearful sword of grief, and I have been wholly unable to abandon the lament from my soul, said the All-pure, as I stand in the presence of your suffering and watch your unjust slaughter, O supremely good, long-suffering Lord.
 Where for me are the good news, I cry amid my tears?
-Where is the one whose greeting to me was Â‘Rejoice!Â’ Where the ineffable child-bearing?
+Where is the one whose greeting to me was ‘Rejoice!’
+Where the ineffable child-bearing?
 Where is your friend Peter?
 But glory to your ineffable long-suffering.

 ON FRIDAY EVENING